 Ever shopped online?
 That’s e-commerce.
 Any sort of sale made via the internet, whether buying from a small seller hosted on Etsy or paying for the latest album on iTunes, counts as electronic commerce.
 Online stores are open 24/7, seven days a week and let customers buy whenever they want.
 If you haven’t opened an online store for your brand then you are missing out on every potential sale an e-commerce channel could make in the hours when your physical location is closed.
 The best e-commerce sites are those that make shopping with you easier for your customers, and more profitable for you.

 If you’re not yet cashing in on the e-commerce way then you’re in danger of falling behind when it comes to the shopping trends of the nation.
-Britain’s online spending habit reached a whopping $23.1 billion in 2017.
+Britain’s online spending habit reached a whopping £133 billion in 2016 with mobile becoming the device of choice for shopping online.

 But the choice isn’t simply ‘online or offline?’ – with the rise of online shopping, brands have found new ways to combine the two and make the most of all their shopping channels.
-We call this omnichannel, that is, having a physical location and an online presence that let you extend your customer reach pretty much without limit – an online shop lets reach any one of 88% of Australians who are active internet users, and a physical location still gives you an all-important presence on the high street.
+We call this omnichannel, that is, having a physical location and an online presence that let you extend your customer reach pretty much without limit – an online shop lets any one of 36 million daily internet-surfing Brits find your brand, and a physical location still gives you an all-important presence on the high street.
 With these two powerful assets in hand, you’ll be able to offer key omnichannel services such as ‘click and collect’ and deliver a seamless shopping experience.

 What is the Best E-commerce Software?